College Tuition Inflation: A Deep Dive Into the Soaring Cost of College Over the Past 60 Years

 Labor Shortages and College Salaries

-Certainly, a big portion of college costs fit into the category of labor costs-the salaries and benefits packages of professors, administrators, and other staff responsible for a college’s operations.
+Certainly, a big portion of college costs fit into the category of labor costs-the salaries and benefits packages of professors, administrators, and other staff responsible for a college’s operations, which contributes to administrative bloat.

 Most people have mixed feelings about employment salaries as a factor in driving up college costs.
 On one hand, it is easy to say that higher education, as an industry, should do all it can to keep the cost of college down.
 On the other hand, viewing colleges as employers means acknowledging that these institutions have a responsibility to pay their workers-many of whom are, by no coincidence, well-educated and highly qualified-reasonable and livable wages.
 Colleges absolutely count as employers; as of 2022, this industry employed more than 3,000,000 Americans, according to industry research company IBISWorld.